skyoon1109/Solar-plant-cable-routing-optimization/README.md

 - Significantly reduced execution time compared to manual methods
 - Methodology applicable to other renewable energy infrastructure including wind farms

+### 💡The detailed description is all described in the pdf file.

 # 🖥️Code files